tgjones/HlslTools/README.md

 Signature help (a.k.a. parameter info) shows you all the overloads for a function call, along with information (from MSDN) about the function, its parameters, and return types.
-Typing an open parenthesis will trigger statement completion, as will the standard Ctrl+Shift+Space shortcut.
+Typing an open parenthesis will trigger statement completion, as will the standard `Ctrl+Shift+Space` shortcut.
+Signature help is available for all HLSL functions and methods, including the older `tex2D`-style texture sampling functions, and the newer `Texture2D.Sample`-style methods.

 ![Signature help demo](art/signature-help.gif)

 #### Reference highlighting

 Placing the cursor within a symbol (local variable, function name, etc.) will cause all references to that symbol to be highlighted.
-Navigate between references using Ctrl+Shift+Up and Ctrl+Shift+Down.
+Navigate between references using `Ctrl+Shift+Up` and `Ctrl+Shift+Down`.

 ![Reference highlighting demo](art/reference-highlighting.gif)